-Pluto might no longer be considered as an official planet, but its influences in the astrology world cannot be ignored.
-Like Uranus, Pluto is known as a slow planet, meaning it spends extremely long periods in zodiac signs.
+It might no longer be considered as an official planet, but its influences in the astrology world cannot be ignored.
+Like Uranus, it is known as a slow planet, meaning it spends extremely long periods in zodiac signs.
 When Pluto happens to be in your sign, you should expect power given to your subconscious mind, instincts, and fears.
 It symbolizes the unknown in the shadows, sexuality, and the unknown.

-When in relation to other planets, Pluto has a tendency to amplify the abilities of its fellow astral bodies.
+When in relation to other planets, it has a tendency to amplify the abilities of its fellow astral bodies.
 For example, when in relation to the Sun, Pluto urges fresh charisma and ambition.
 That said, if the Sun and Pluto are badly connected then anxieties and fear will tighten their grips.

 What’s more, Pluto’s slow movement can bring about unbelievable transformation.
 The dwarf planet embodies the concept of death and rebirth, in the same way a phoenix is born from its own ashes.
 If Pluto’s in motion then it’d be wise to continue through, because things will always be calm following the storm.

 Find out more about Pluto retrograde and its effects here!

 Pluto’s Effect on Astrology

 - The positive effects of Pluto include regeneration, clarity, intuition, flair, and perseverance

-- The negative effects of Pluto include anxiety, mourning, manipulation, action, self-destruction, and death
+- The negative effects include anxiety, mourning, manipulation, action, self-destruction, and death

-- On a symbolic level, Pluto represents transformation, impulses, instinct, power, sexuality, death and rebirth, intensity, and ambition
+- On a symbolic level, this planet represents transformation, impulses, instinct, power, sexuality, death and rebirth, intensity, and ambition

 - Orbital period (the time it takes for Pluto to revolve around the Sun): 248 years

-- Bodily functions linked with Pluto: Genetics, blood filtration, death, rebirth
+- Bodily functions linked: Genetics, blood filtration, death, rebirth